gbagatini/Sentiment_analysis/README.md

 ## Tools and Packages that I used for this project:

 #### Feature Engineering:
-* Natural language processing - SpaCy
+* Natural language processing - SpaCy and nltk
 * TFIDF